Basic policies and structure

-A major feature of the Security services business is that the employees who provide services are in the position of regulating others.
+A major feature of the security services business is that the employees who provide services are in the position of regulating others.
 Accordingly, employees in the position of regulating others must also restrain themselves and obey the law, as well as the spirit thereof, while executing their duties with sincerity.
-This is how we earn the trust of our customers, which serves as the foundation of the Security services business.
-Therefore, as part of our basic policy, SECOM constantly strives to systematically ensure that each employee engages in thorough compliance with the law and the spirit thereof, which helps us earn the trust of many customers and has led to our growth until today.
+This is how we earn the trust of our customers, which serves as the foundation of the security services business.
+Therefore, as part of our basic policy, SECOM constantly strives to systematically ensure that each employee engages in thorough compliance with the law and the spirit thereof, which has led to our growth until today.

 Ensuring compliance in business activities